The Delegates Revolt

 ‘All those shouts and bellows, the bad faith advice from people who still hanker for the politics of noisy performance, the weak and cowardly politics of fantasism — it’s water off a duck’s back.’

-Yesterday’s leader’s speech, the first from a Labour prime minister in 14 years, ought to have been an occasion of celebration and triumph.
-Yet Starmer felt the need to preempt criticism and attempt to steady the ship after three months of scandal and blunder had rocked his government.
+Yesterday’s leader’s speech to conference, the first from a Labour prime minister in 14 years, ought to have been an occasion of celebration and triumph.
+Yet Starmer felt the need to respond to criticism and attempt to steady the ship after three months of scandal and blunder had rocked his government.

 Before the general election, Team Starmer briefed the press that they had plans to ‘hit the ground running’ in the first 100 days of government.
 But what should have been a honeymoon period has seen the party squander its post-election goodwill: Labour has slumped in the polls to a narrowing lead over a leaderless Conservative Party.
 Meanwhile, Starmer’s favourability ratings have plunged by 30 points, leaving him with an even lower approval rating than Rishi Sunak.